The 1-19 Unit Rent & Vacancy Report

 This report, published each April, shows rents and vacancies in single-family rentals, multiplexes (2-4 unit apartments), and 5-19 unit apartment buildings in King and Snohomish counties.
 The report is based on our annual survey of more than 3,500 properties.

 The 1-19 Unit Rent & Vacancy Report costs $195.00 (plus sales tax where applicable).
-What you get if you order today: Immediate online access to the current (March 2016) report, published on April 22, 2016.
-Your subscription also includes the next report (to be published in May 2017).
+What you get if you order today: Your subscription includes the current (May 2017) report, published on April 25, 2017.
+You have immediate online access to this report.
 Your online access expires on January 31, 2018.

 The report shows current rents and vacancies by neighborhood for single-family rental properties, multiplexes, and 5-19 unit apartment buildings, as well as trends in parking charges, water/sewer charges, forecasts, and more.